Shalom H. Schwartz

-Shalom H. Schwartz (שלום שוורץ) is a social psychologist, cross-cultural researcher and creator of the Theory of Basic Human Values (universal values as latent motivations and needs).
-He also contributed to the formulation of the values scale in the context of social learning theory and social cognitive theory.
+Shalom H. Schwartz (שלום שוורץ) is a social psychologist, cross-cultural researcher and creator of the Theory of Basic Human Values (universal values as latent motivations and goals).
+He also developed value scales to measure both individual and national/cultural values that have been translated into 50+ languages and applied in over 90 societies.

 Biography

-After completing his master's degree in social psychology and group development at Columbia University and completing his rabbinical studies, Schwartz received his Ph.D. in social psychology from the University of Michigan, and subsequently taught in the sociology department of the University of Wisconsin–Madison, and in 1973 became a professor.
-From 1971-73, Schwartz was a visiting lecturer in the department of psychology at the Hebrew University.
+After completing his master's degree in social psychology and group development at Columbia University and completing his rabbinical studies, Schwartz received his Ph.D. in social psychology from the University of Michigan in 1967.
+Subsequently he taught in the sociology department of the University of Wisconsin–Madison, becoming a full professor in 1973.
+From 1971 to 73, Schwartz was a visiting lecturer in the department of psychology at the Hebrew University of Jerusalem.

 In 1979, Schwartz moved to Israel with his wife and three children.
-He joined the department of psychology at the Hebrew University, where he holds the post of Leon and Clara Sznajderman Professor Emeritus of Psychology.
-He is now retired, but continues his research activity, as well as developing and promoting his Basic Human Values Theory.
+He joined the department of psychology at the Hebrew University, where he now holds the post of Leon and Clara Sznajderman Professor Emeritus of Psychology.
+From 2011-2016 he served as the Scientific Supervisor of the International Laboratory of Socio-Cultural Research at the National Research University-Higher School of Economics in Moscow, Russia.
+After retiring in 2003, he has continued his research and international collaborations on studies of values.

-During the 1970s and 1980s, Schwartz was following the studies of Geert Hofstede about human values and built upon them in his research on pro-social and altruistic behavior.
-His research has since included studies on the development and consequences of a range of behavioral attitudes and orientations, such as religious belief, political orientation and voting, social group relations, consumer behavior, as well as the conceptualization of human values across cultures.